 The Galaxy S9 and S9 Plus proved that Samsung couldn’t rest on its laurels anymore.
 The devices sold well enough, but not as well as the Galaxy S8, which, of course, didn’t sell as well as the Galaxy S7.
 Samsung needed to put some real innovation in its next Galaxy S device if it wanted to stop the bleeding.

 Samsung Galaxy S9 fast facts:

-- The Galaxy S9 launched with Android 8.0 Oreo and it is now running Android 10.
-The stable version of Android 10 is expected to be its last upgrade.
+- The Galaxy S9 launched with Android 8.0 Oreo and its final update was Android 10.

 - Samsung opted to not increase the battery sizes of the Galaxy S9 family as compared to the Galaxy S8 family.
 This decision was likely rooted in the problems with the Galaxy Note 7 battery explosions.

 - In 2016, Apple launched the iPhone 7, which didn’t have a headphone jack.
 Over the following years, many Android OEMs followed suit by dropping the 3.5mm port.
 There was a lot of concern that Samsung would do the same, but every one of its 2018 flagships, including the Galaxy S9, launched with the popular legacy port.
 Its 2019 flagships, however, wouldn’t be able to make the same claim.

 - By the end of 2018, Samsung would launch One UI, its new Android skin.
 It rolled out to the Galaxy S9 family as part of the Android 9 Pie upgrade.
 One UI replaced Samsung Experience, which itself replaced TouchWiz.
 Most critics agree that One UI is Samsung’s best-ever effort in the Android skin game.

 - In 2018, the price of the Galaxy S9 was $719, while the Galaxy S9 Plus was $839.